KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 # Status

 ⚠️⚠️  **WE EXPERIENCE CONNECTION ISSUES WITH THE FTP ACCOUNTS**  ⚠️⚠️
+**[UPDATE] 2nd May 2024 - 16:00 CEST: Following numerous attempts to revert the hoster's configuration, we have received confirmation that the changes are indeed irreversible.
+In response, we have sourced a new hoster and initiated the migration process.
+Currently, we are in the midst of adjusting DNS settings and transferring hundreds of FTP accounts to the new FTP root server.
+We remain optimistic that services will resume by tomorrow.**

 **[UPDATE] 30th April 2024 - 18:40 CEST: The root cause of this issue lies in changes made to the gsmdata.ch domain, including DNS settings alterations, which have had unforeseen effects on our FTP/eMail-hoster.**
 **These changes have resulted in the conversion of all user names (e.g., ftp00X@gsmdata.ch) to a new scheme (e.g., 'h134567.ftp00X_gs3XX'), rendering devices unable to send data to the FTP server and subsequently to the KOLIBRI Cloud.**